Fire Prevention Information

 For better protection of your home install wire meshed glass or thermoplastic covers to skylights.

-Clear access to your property,will allow for the safe movement of firefighting vehicles.
+Ensure there is clear access to your property, which will allow for the safe movement of firefighting vehicles.
 Gateways to properties should be at least three metres in width.
-Roadways should be constructed of a well-compacted surface with solid crossings over permanent waterways.
-A turn around area of at least 25m is required for CFS vehicles at the end of driveways.
+Roadways should be constructed of a well-compacted materials and there should be solid crossings over permanent waterways.
+A turn around area of at least 25 metres is required for CFS vehicles at the end of driveways.

-Residents are further advised that the CFS cannot guarantee the presence of a firefighting vehicle and crew to protect every home in a major bushfire situation.
-It is therefore extremely important to plan for your family's safety and be self-reliant.
-Making the right decision about whether to stay or go is critical for your own safety and that of your family.
+Residents are further advised that the CFS cannot guarantee the presence of a firefighting appliance and crew to protect every home during a major bushfire situation.
+It is therefore extremely important to plan for your families safety and be self-reliant.
+Making the right decision about whether to stay or go is critical for you and your families safety.
 If you have any doubts it is advisable to leave early.

 If you have any other questions or queries please contact Council's Fire Prevention Officer on 8551 0500 or press the link button to go to the following websites.